Kimura-Lab/Kono-et-al.-2023/README.md

 #To perform the Games-Howell test using R software, the "rosetta", "PMCMRplus" and "rstatix" packages are now available.
 (The "userfriendlyscience" package was provided in older versions than R 4.0.5).

-However, the rosetta package does not show the digit after p=0.05 even if p=0.055, so it is not possible to determine whether p<0.05 or p>0.05.
-PMCMRplus shows p=0.055 as it displays up to three decimal places, but p=0.0499 is shown as p=0.050, so it is unclear whether p<0.05 or not.
-Rosetta shows asterisks to indicate significant differences, but up to two decimal places (e.g. p=0.05*, even if p=0.0499).
+#However, the rosetta package does not show the digit after p=0.05 even if p=0.055, so it is not possible to determine whether p<0.05 or p>0.05.

+#PMCMRplus shows p=0.055 as it displays up to three decimal places, but p=0.0499 is shown as p=0.050, so it is unclear whether p<0.05 or not.

+#rstatix shows asterisks to indicate significant differences, but up to two decimal places (e.g. p=0.05*, even if p=0.0499).

-On the other hand, the Aoki and Hatano's codes can be shown to eight decimal places (e.g. p=0.04994141), which allow decisions of p<0.05 and indicate accurate p-values.
+#On the other hand, the Aoki and Hatano's codes can be shown to eight decimal places (e.g. p=0.04994141), which allow decisions of p<0.05 and indicate accurate p-values.

 # Modified EZR ver.
 1.61 for Windows
 This contains several modifications by Yohei Kono to the EZR ver.
 1.61 programmed by Yoshinobu Kanda, which is a customized plugin of the R Commander ver.
 2.8-0 developed by John Fox.